 Introduction

 Wind power is one of the fastest growing forms of energy globally, with an important impact on both industrial production and daily life [1].
 As a kind of energy obtained from wind, wind power has the characteristics of discontinuity, variability, and non-schedulability.
 At the same time, it is vulnerable to short-term extreme weather, such as storm and rainstorm.
 Meanwhile, if there is no energy storage system, wind power must be used immediately after being produced.
 Based on the above characteristics, accurate wind power forecasting is essential for efficient management of wind farms and wind application systems [2].
 Wind power forecasting is mainly divided into long-term, medium-term and short-term.
 The forecasting of the next day (6h to 1 day ahead) is usually called medium-term forecasting [3].
 The demand for medium-term forecasting is reflected in the market operation of wind farms, which is more important for the utilization of wind power [4].
 Therefore, this study focuses on medium-term forecasting of wind power.
+Futhermore, forecasting of renewable energy often relies on weather forecasts.
+However, compared to other renewable energy sources such as photovoltaic, wind speed fluctuations are larger and more pronounced than irradiance, which results in wind speed forecasts having more noise and lower accuracy.
+Therefore, wind power forecasting is more challenging due to the greater noise associated with weather forecast data.
+It is thus crucial to leverage prior information such as wind power curves to enhance model predictive capability for noisy data.

 Researchers are increasingly interested in wind power forecasting, and many forecasting models have been developed based on it.
 These models can be broadly separated into two categories: domain knowledge-based models and data-driven models.

 In knowledge-based models, physical features are employed to simulate and forecast wind power.
-Knowledge-based models include many Numerical Weather Prediction (NWP) models [5, 6].
+In [46], a novel smoothing method was proposed which addresses three physical problems associated with wind power.
+Shao et al. utilized the wavelet decomposition and AdaBoost technique to develop a wind power forecasting model in [47].
+Furthermore, Knowledge-based models include many Numerical Weather Prediction (NWP) models [5, 6].
 By simulating the local climate and meteorology, various initial states, and boundary information, future wind speed and direction are predicted by NWP models.
 The wind power is then projected using the wind power curve [7].
 Although these knowledge-based models have good interpretability, but in order to perform well, they frequently require to collect and extract a huge number of physical features, and they cannot efficiently utilise the readily available historical data.